10 Steps to Effective Compliance Risk Management

 As your business grows, you’re getting more customers and onboarding more employees.
-As your internal and external network grows, and as more people and partners interact with your company’s data and information environment, it’s critical to ensure you’re in compliance with the various rules and regulations that govern the spaces in which you are doing business.
+As your internal and external network grows, and more people and partners interact with your company’s data and information environment, it’s critical to ensure you’re in compliance with the various rules and regulations that govern the spaces in which you are doing business.
 You need an effective compliance risk management strategy.
-Where to begin?
+Where do you even begin?
+Follow these ten steps.

 What is compliance risk management in the first place?
 Risk management describes the process of proactively identifying potential risks, analyzing those risks, and taking precautions to minimize risks; compliance risk management describes an organization’s process of managing the risk of non-compliance with pertinent regulations.